How to Make Italian Soffritto

 The main ingredients are simple and few.
 I like to use as fresh veggies as possible to give my soffritto recipe the best quality and taste!

-- Olive Oil: Use high-quality, extra virgin olive oil even when cooking.
-See my recommendations in the section below.
+- Olive Oil: Use high-quality, extra virgin olive oil for cooking.
 Some good quality brands are DeLallo, Colavita, Bertolli, California Olive Ranch, HemisFares, and Spectrum.

-- Onions: I prefer yellow onion for the milder taste, but you can also use white onion.
+- Onions: I prefer yellow onions for the milder taste, but you can also use white onions.
 For a non-traditional but delicious variation, try using red onion or leek instead.

 - Celery: I like to get the large celery stalks and dice them up.